| Fee | When it applies | How it is billed | How to avoid surprises |

 Long carry is the second-biggest.
 Anything beyond 75 ft of carry from truck to door (or door to truck) triggers it.
 NYC walk-ups, large-lot suburban driveways, and apartment complexes with restricted truck access are the typical triggers.

 Packing materials get quietly added when the crew packs at the door.
-A roll of mover's tape that costs $4 at Home Depot can be billed at $9 by the carrier.
-The mark-up is legitimate but adds up across an entire move.
+Cartons, paper and tape are billed at the carrier's own material rates rather than at hardware-store prices.
+The mark-up is legitimate, it is disclosed in the tariff, and it adds up across an entire home.

 Questions to ask before signing